 Baltimore was the first municipality in the nation to implement a 311 non-emergency call center in 1996.
 Prior to setting up the call center, Baltimore had no central 7-digit phone number for calling the police force.
-This forced citizens to call 911 for both emergency and non-emergency police matters and prevented true emergency calls from getting through as quickly as possible.
+This forced residents to call 911 for both emergency and non-emergency police matters and prevented true emergency calls from getting through as quickly as possible.

 Shortly after Baltimore began its 311 system, the Federal Communications Commision (FCC) approved the use of the number nationwide.
 Dozens of large and medium-sized cities across the United States and Canada now use some variation of a 311 service.

 Departments Available Through the Call Center

 The representatives who answer the calls either take the information directly or route callers directly to the correct department.
 For instance, non-emergency police issues such as property damage and noise complaints go directly to the police department.
-However, Baltimore's 311 operators take down all the information on issues directed to animal control and pass it along to the department.
+However, Baltimore's 311 operators take down all the information on issues directed at animal control and pass it along to the department.
 Some of the departments that can be contacted through Baltimore's 311 include:

 - Department of Public Works